 If you’re having trouble meeting deadlines, you’re going to need to work harder on time management.
 It might be that you’re distracted and taking too much time off from work instead of finishing off your pending tasks.
 Maybe you’re lacking the ability to properly prioritize and are therefore putting less important tasks ahead of your main goals.
 Perhaps you’re simply overloaded.

-Luckily, Freelancers Union has compiled an important list of hacks for meeting project deadlines, including tips that will surely get you out of trouble and on time for your deadline deliveries.
+Luckily, Freelancers Union has compiled an important list of hacks for meeting project deadlines, including tips that will surely get you out of trouble and help you meet deadlines.
 This, and similar other strategies (which you can either Google or search for on YouTube), can change your troublesome habits of being late for good.

 Be sure to try them out.